Runframe

 severitystringSEV0-SEV4

-assigned_tostring (UUID)Reassign to an engineer
+assigned_tostring (email)Reassign to an engineer by email address

 All fields are optional.
 Only included fields are updated.